-Confidential computing enables isolation of sensitive data in a secure domain during processing.
-It protects data in use by running the computation in a Trusted Execution Environment created using a combination of firmware and hardware features.
-Next, we review the security considerations of Confidential Computing in Open Infrastructure projects.
+Confidential Computing is a new hardware security mechanism to protect data in-use.
+It allows processing sensitive workl...
+More isolates data and code in a secure domain during processing.
+This secure domain – also called a Trusted Execution Environment – is created using a combination of firmware and hardware features.
+In this post, we review the security considerations of Confidential Computing in Open Infrastructure projects.

 Confidential Computing Platforms